 Entolimod (CBLB502) Biodefense

-Entolimod (CBLB502) is in development as a countermeasure against death following total body irradiation.
-Acute radiation syndrome (ARS) results from radiation exposure, for which there are currently no FDA-approved treatments.
+Entolimod is in development as a countermeasure against death following total body irradiation.
+Acute radiation syndrome (ARS) results from damage to hematopoietic, gastrointestinal, and other tissues due to high levels of radiation exposure, such as might occur following the explosion of a nuclear weapon.
+There are currently no FDA-approved treatments for ARS.

-The FDA established the Animal Rule in 2002 to permit the approval of certain drugs and biologics that are intended to reduce or prevent serious or life threatening conditions based on evidence of safety from trial in healthy subjects and effectiveness from appropriate animal studies when human efficacy studies are not ethical or feasible.
+It is not feasible or ethical to test the efficacy of entolimod as a radiation countermeasure in humans; therefore, we are developing entolimod under the FDA’s Animal Rule guidance.
+The FDA established the Animal Rule in 2002 to permit the approval of certain drugs and biologics that are intended to reduce or prevent serious or life-threatening conditions based on evidence of safety from trial in healthy subjects and effectiveness from appropriate animal studies when human efficacy studies are not possible.

-Efficacy of Entolimod (CBLB502) as a radiation countermeasure has been assessed in animal models.
-These studies demonstrate that a single administration of Entolimod (CBLB502) given either before or after lethal total body irradiation leads to significant improvement in animal survival.
-We showed that Entolimod (CBLB502) reduces radiation damage to both hematopoietic (HP) and gastrointestinal (GI) tissues and improves tissue regeneration.
+The efficacy of entolimod as a radiation countermeasure has been assessed in animal models.
+These studies demonstrate that a single administration of entolimod given either before or after lethal total body irradiation leads to a significant improvement in animal survival.
+We have shown that entolimod reduces radiation damage to both hematopoietic and gastrointestinal tissues and improves tissue regeneration.

 Our clinical studies of entolimod in 150 healthy human subjects have demonstrated the safety profile of entolimod and established the dose-dependent effect of entolimod on efficacy biomarkers in humans.
 In these studies, a transient mild to moderate flu-like syndrome was observed along with transient decreases in blood pressure and elevation of liver enzymes.
 Such effects are the most common adverse events and are consistent with increases in cytokines that are the expected consequences of entolimod administration.